Skip to main content

 OptionTypeDefaultDescription

-When no custom args array is passed Nodemailer will execute
+When no custom args array is provided, Nodemailer executes the following command:

 sendmail -i -f <from> <to...>